skyfielders/python-skyfield/skyfield/documentation/time.rst

 There are two ways to provide a date argument to a Skyfield routine that needs one.
-You can either supply a :class:`JulianDate` that you have gone ahead and built yourself, or you can simply call the routine with the same keyword argument that you would have used to build the Julian date
+You can either supply a :class:`Time` that you have gone ahead and built yourself, or you can simply call the routine with the same keyword argument that you would have used to build the Julian date